microsoft/live-share/docs/use/vs.md

 Once you've selected the menu option, a read-only or read/write terminal will appear for all participants.
 Visual Studio Code has a built in terminal, so it will appear there, but Visual Studio does not have one out of box.
 Consequently by default a new terminal window will appear.

-However, Live Share will the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal) if you have it installed.
-This will give you an integrated terminal.
-Visual Studio will automatically notify you of this option if you start a shared terminal without the extension installed.
+However, Live Share will spin automatically up an integrated terminal if the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal) is installed.
+Visual Studio will notify you of this option if you start a shared terminal without the extension.

 ![Terminal install toast notification](../media/vs-terminal-install.png)